Zichqec/YAYA_Fundamentals/Module 0 - Overview/02 - Initial Setup.md

 Now everything in the folder "dictionary" will be read as YAYA code.

-Note that order the files are read in is unspecified by default.
-If you need to specify what order the files should be read in, you will have to include a file in the directory in question, called `_loading_order.txt`.
+Note that the order the files are read in is unspecified by default.
+If you need to specify what order the files should be read in, you will have to include a file in the directory you specified, called `_loading_order.txt`.
 In that file, you can write the order the dic files should be loaded in, the same way you would write them in the yaya.txt.

 ```
 dic, somefile.dic